-In a Virtual Classroom, participants with image are added to the Live Room, which will automatically be visible at the bottom of the screen (max.
+In a Standard Room, participants with image are added to the Live Room, which will automatically be visible at the bottom of the screen (max.
 25 participants visible).
 This option is suitable for interactive sessions.

-In a Webinar you can manage which participants are visible at the bottom of the screen.
+In a Large Room you can manage which participants are visible at the bottom of the screen.
 Participants will therefore not be automatically visible .
 This option is suitable for sessions where only the speaker needs to be in the picture and/or is speaking.

 In addition, there are two other options to mute participants' webcam and microphone:

 - Standard Mute: This option allows the participant to unblock their own device.

 - Strong Mute: This option prevents the participant from unblocking their own device.

 In the Default Permissions tab, you can set the rights that participants are given with regard to the use of the functionalities in the Live Room.

 There are a number of rights for participants when using tools: